 As we age, our skin will go through many changes.
-From oily and pimply to fine lines, wrinkles and age spots.
-To keep our skin in top shape we need to periodically reassess our skin and act accordingly.
+From oily and blemished, to fine lines, wrinkles and age spots.
+To keep our skin in top shape we need to periodically reassess our skin habits and products accordingly.
 We’ll get into that later.

-So, what do you want to hear first?
-The “good” or the “bad”?
-Okay, I’ll start with the bad and then end with the good, so we can leave on a positive note.
+I’ll start with the “bad” and then end with the “good”, so we can finish on a positive note!

 The Bad: 7 Sins of Skin

-- Not cleansing your face before bedtime: Causes clogged pores, dries out the skin and causes premature aging of the skin
+Not cleansing your face before bedtime: Causes clogged pores, leading to breakouts, dries out the skin and causes premature aging

-- Not cleaning makeup brushes: Bacteria can build up and cause an infection if you have an open sore
+Not cleaning your makeup brushes on a weekly basis: Bacteria can build up and cause infection if you have an open sore/acne blemish

-- Not giving enough attention to the eyes: Be sure to use an anti-aging cream or peptides.
+Not giving enough attention to your eyes: Be sure to use a specific product for the eye area

-- Using wrong products for your skin type
+Using the wrong products for your skin type

-Bonus Tip: Cell phones are an often over-looked bacteria collector-be sure to clean it with alcohol or hydrogen peroxide at least once a week
+Bonus Tip: Cell phones are often overlooked.
+They collect a lot of bacteria, be sure to wipe it clean with an alcohol pad or hydrogen peroxide at least once a day

 The Good: 9 Nutritious Skin Helpers

-- Green Tea: Anti-Inflammatory, put used tea bags in refrigerator and place over eyes for puffiness
+Green Tea is anti-Inflammatory.
+Bonus tip: put your used tea bags in the refrigerator and place them over eyes for puffiness

-- Dark green vegetables: Kale, broccoli, Spinach-Antioxidants (Beta-carotene helps repair and renew skin)
+Dark green vegetables: Kale, broccoli, spinach are antioxidants (beta-carotene helps repair and renew skin)

-- Tomatoes: Contains lycopene which helps fight free radicals
+Tomatoes: Contain lycopene which helps fight free radicals